harryrampr/OPP_Command_Pattern-Remote_Control_Example/README.md

 directory.

 ### About the Pattern

+The Command pattern is a behavioral design pattern in object-oriented programming that encapsulates a request as an object, thereby allowing users to parameterize clients with different requests, queue or log requests, and support undoable operations.

+### History

 The Command Pattern is one of the design patterns introduced by the "Gang of Four" (Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides) in their influential